1

 Newly enrolling Health First Colorado Home and Community-Based Services (HCBS) providers:

-Review the Department's HCBS web page
+• Review the HCBS Provider Enrollment Information web page

 • Review the NMT specialties for required documentation that must be attached to the application.

-Submit a new enrollment application through the Provider Portal.
+• Submit a new enrollment application through the Provider Portal.

 • Select Enrollment Type: Atypical